GSA/digitalgov.gov/content/resources/lessons-from-the-2021-federal-plain-language-report-card.md

 ---
 date: 2022-03-11 17:26:00 -0500
 title: Lessons from the 2021 Federal Plain Language Report Card
-deck: See examples of web content that received both high and low scores in the 2021 Plain Language Report Card.
+deck: What we learned from examples of web content that received both high and low scores.
 summary: During the Digital.gov and Plain Language Community event, Results of the 2021 Federal Report Card, speaker David Lipscomb gave examples of web content that received both high and low scores in the 2021 Plain Language Report Card.
 Here’s what we learned.
 # See all topics at https://digital.gov/topics
 topics: